French

 5.1 The Company

-The Company excludes, to the fullest extent permitted by applicable law, all conditions, warranties and representations made or given expressly or by implication in connection with this Website.
+To the fullest extent permitted by applicable law, the Company excludes all conditions, warranties and representations expressly or impliedly made or given in connection with this Website.

-In particular, the Company does not guarantee that the Site will be accessible or available on a continuous basis, nor that it will be free of viruses.
+In particular, the Company does not guarantee that the Site will be accessible or available on a continuous basis, or that it will be free of viruses.

-The data, information and documents provided by the Company on the Website are intended to provide general information about the Company, the services it offers to its clients, and the legal profession, and may not under any circumstances be considered as constituting legal or professional advice, canvassing, solicitation and/or an offer of services.
-Thus, the Firm does not warrant that the content of this Website reflects the latest legal or commercial developments in the field, nor that it is accurate, complete, up-to-date or free of errors and/or omissions.
+The data, information and documents provided by the Company on the Site are intended to provide general information about the Company, the services it offers its clients, and the legal profession, and may under no circumstances be considered as constituting legal or professional advice, canvassing, solicitation and/or an offer of services.
+Accordingly, the Company does not warrant that the content of this Website reflects the latest legal or commercial developments in the field, nor that it is accurate, complete, up-to-date or free from errors and/or omissions.

-Each User is solely responsible for the use he or she makes of the Site and/or the information provided from the Site and the Company shall in no event be held liable for any direct or indirect damage arising from the use of the Site and/or this information by the User.
+Each User is solely responsible for his or her use of the Site and/or the information provided on the Site, and the Company may in no event be held liable for any direct or indirect damage arising from the User's use of the Site and/or this information.

-Thus, except as required by applicable law, the Company shall not be liable for any damage caused to the User's equipment, information technology, computer programs, platform, or any other item belonging to the User, in connection with the Use of this Website.
+Thus, except insofar as required by applicable law, the Company shall not be held liable for any damage whatsoever caused to equipment, information technology, computer programs, platforms or any other item belonging to the User in connection with the Use of this Website.

 5.2 The User